 The registered office address of Primex Corporation and its subsidiaries (the Group) is at Ground Floor, Richbelt Terraces, 19 Annapolis Street, Greenhills, San Juan, Metro Manila, Philippines.

-The consolidated financial statements of the Group were approved and authorized for issue by the BOD on April 17, 2023.
+The consolidated financial statements of the Group were approved and authorized for issue by the Board of Directors (BOD) on April 15, 2024.